AxaFrance/oidc-client/packages/context/README.md

   key(index: number): any;
   length?: number;
 ```
 It could also be window.localStorage or window.sessionStorage.
-By default, without any userStore, the sessionStorage will be use.
+By default, without any userStore, the sessionStorage will be used.

-See bellow a sample of configuration, you can have more information about on [oidc client github](https://github.com/IdentityModel/oidc-client-js)
+See below a sample of configuration, you can have more information about on [oidc client github](https://github.com/IdentityModel/oidc-client-js)

 ```javascript
 const configuration = {